BareCrypto/bare-core/doc/build-osx.md

 Creating a release build
 ------------------------
 You can ignore this section if you are building `bared` for your own use.

-bared/bare-cli binaries are not included in the Bare-Qt.app bundle.
+bared/bare-cli binaries are not included in the bare-Qt.app bundle.

 If you are building `bared` or `bare-qt` for others, your build machine should be set up as follows for maximum compatibility: